-Using hydroponic methods are probably the easiest way to clone a plant.
+Using this hydroponic method is probably the easiest way to clone a plant.
 I’m using a clone box that I made with some spare stuff I had and some leftover net pots.
 There are many ways to clone a plant and several ways to clone a plant hydroponically.
-Using this method, the plants will be suspended in oxygen rich nutrient water.
+Using this method, the plants will be suspended in oxygen-rich water to promote quick rooting.

 Steps To Using Hydroponics To Clone A Plant

 From your mother plant, cut away the number of shoots equal to the number of clones you’ll be taking.
-For this, I will be taking shoots least 5 inches long.
+For this mum plant, I’ll be taking shoots at least 5 inches long.
 Some branches may have multiple shoots you can take for clones.

 To prevent contamination do not dip the cutting stem directly into your root gel container.
-I like to use a spoon and dip out some rooting gel to just use off the spoon.
-Dip the cutting into the rooting gel and place it into your grow medium.
+I like to use a spoon and dip out some rooting gel to use off the end.
+Dip the cutting into the rooting gel, twisting it around to cover as much of the stem as possible, and then place it into your clone box.

 How Long Does It Take To Clone A Plant?

-After about 2 weeks, some of the plant clones have started to show sign of root growth.
+Within a couple of weeks, the plant clones should have started to show signs of root growth.
 When roots finally start to show, the process of root formation moves pretty quickly.
 When a good root system forms, it’s time to transplant them into some dirt and put them up for sale.
 With this method, I’m able to see the roots forming, whereas with other methods you have to wait for the root system to show through the grow medium.